segmentio/action-destinations/packages/destination-actions/README.md

 # action-destinations

-Destination definitions and their actions
+Destination definitions and their actions.

 ## License

 MIT License

 Copyright (c) 2024 Segment

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal